RivaD2/reading-notes/401/class-32.md

 **Why are functional components preferred over class components?**
 According to [medium.com](https://medium.com/wesionary-team/react-functional-components-vs-class-components-86a2d2821a22), we should use functional components over class components because:

-"1.Functional component are much easier to read and test because they are plain JavaScript functions without state or lifecycle-hooks
+1. Functional component are much easier to read and test because they are plain JavaScript functions without state or lifecycle-hooks

-2.They has less code which makes it more readable 3.They will get easier to separate container and presentational components because you need to think more about your component’s state if you don’t have access to setState() in your component"
+2. They has less code which makes it more readable

+3. They will get easier to separate container and presentational components because you need to think more about your component’s state if you don’t have access to setState() in your component"

 *Medium.com* also says,*